gass-git/blazed-past-us/README.md

 # Blazed Past Us..

-A static blog framework made for developers that allow content to be written in Markdown directly from the IDE.
-Plus it's fast.
+Developer centric static blog framework.
+Write in Markdown from your IDE, share code and SVGs effortlessly, and ship server-rendered HTML for blazing⚡fast load times.

 ## Commit 0